 Find out more about how each of these rules of thumb works to determine if one might be a good fit for your family’s college financing plan.

 - College savings can help offset the amount students must borrow, but families are often unsure of how much to save.

-- Rules of thumb like the $2K rule and the one-third rule offer concrete savings goals that aren’t intended to cover the full cost, but can help reduce the amount of student loans taken out.
+- Rules of thumb like the $2K rule and the one-third rule offer concrete savings goals that aren’t intended to cover the full cost but can help reduce the amount of student loans you take out.

 - The one-third rule recommends trying to save about one-third of the expected cost of college, and then paying for the rest with income and loans.

 Where Did the $2k Rule of Thumb Come From?